Dacia Duster Review 2024

 "This Duster pulls off the difficult balancing act of appearing rugged and utilitarian while also looking surprisingly stylish in a cabin that works very well."

 With the entry-point Essential model, you get a meagre 3.5-inch display set inside an analogue cluster.
 It does come with Bluetooth connection and a USB port, but it is very basic.
+A space in the centre of the dashboard is reserved for your smartphone, which has to take on navigation duties.

-For anyone not reckoning on a Zombie apocalypse, the 10.1-inch infotainment set-up of the upper trims is far better.
+The 10.1-inch infotainment set-up of the upper trims is far better.
 It has clear menus and icons, and set high in the centre of the dash.
 It can be paired to your smartphone with Apple CarPlay or Android Auto, and the two highest trims also come with sat-nav included.

 An often overlooked benefit of the raised ride height of SUVs like the Dacia Duster (rather than cars with SUV-like looks but hatch-like ride heights) is how easy it is to get in and out of the rear seats.
 Wide opening doors help here and the aperture is just big enough for adults to slot in without any contortions.